-1. Seek salicylic acid: Find a serum or peel with salicylic acid (used as frequently as directed), in order to dissolve dead skin cells and further flush out the pores.
+1. Seek salicylic acid: Find a pimple patch or serum with salicylic acid (used as frequently as directed), in order to dissolve dead skin cells and further flush out the pores.
 Besides clay’s extracting and absorbing powers, salicylic acid is the best ingredient for keeping skin clear thanks to its ability to zap away intruders and leave skin clear.
 Like clay, salicylic acid is also a terrific spot treatment for pimples, to help dry it out from the inside, without needing to break the surface of the skin.
 (It’s especially great for those hard, sensitive papules that are embedded deep in the skin.
 Don’t press on them, and treat them with salicylic acid for a couple days; it’ll work like magic to empty and deflate the blemish.)

 2. Wear a restorative nighttime moisturizer: Whether you have acne or simply want to fortify the skin against blemishes, one other way is to give a boost to your bedtime skincare regimen.
 Use a moisturizer that focuses on restoration and repair, with ingredients like niacinamide, cactus extract, and rosehip oil.
 Cardon put all three into its gel moisturizer to promote smoothness, prevent oil buildup, and improve cellular turnover while you rest—which is the most opportune time of the day to rejuvenate the body.

 3. Prevent discoloration with SPF.
 This is more of a bonus tip regarding acne scars.
 If you have acne and it’s exposed to the sun, you want to make sure to wear an SPF moisturizer over top, as well as over the dark spot that remains once it deflates.
 Doing so will prevent discoloration from the sun, which might otherwise preserve that dark mark for months to come.